FreyaPotempa/freyapotempa/README.md

 - 🔭 I just finished working on a my capstone for Nashville Software School called VoyageHer.

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Node

 - ⚡ Fun fact: I was a professional circus/sideshow performer and have eaten fire in more than six countries.